 - Assess all supporting documentation;

 - Complete any application as necessary on the applicant’s behalf;

 - Book the applicant’s biometrics appointment; and

 - Prepare a complete bundle to be sent to UKVI

-If you require further information in relation to a UK unmarried partner visa, please feel free to contact us for a free consultation on 0161 826 6922.
+If you require further information in relation to a UK unmarried partner visa, please feel free to contact us on 0161 826 6922.